ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 The password was entered interactively when requested.

-The password was not written into the PowerShell script.
+The password was not written into the PowerShell script or repository documentation.

 ---